FeliceRivarez/FeliceRivarez/README.md

 - EditPSM: A New Password Strength Meter Based on Password Reuse via Deep Learning

   **Yifei Zhang**, Zhenduo Hou, Yunkai Zou, Zhen Li, Ding Wang.
 In Proc.
 INSCRYPT 2024 (**CCF-C**), **Best Paper runner-up** (3 out of 47 total accepted/conditional accept papers).
 To appear. [[PDF (Not final ver.)]](https://www.researchgate.net/publication/387090294_EditPSM_A_New_Password_Strength_Meter_Based_on_Password_Reuse_via_Deep_Learning) [[video]](https://www.bilibili.com/video/BV1Zhk1YqECC?vd_source=a77cc3ee011649af678918fbe9172a5c)

+- At least 2 papers are in preparation with me being the first author.
+These papers will be targeting USENIX security, ACM CCS, S&P, and NDSS.

 Awards: